gadetmartin/Portfolio/README.md

   *Brainstorming, Design process, Sketching, Scenario*

 - 🧩 [**Puzzle Game**]()
-  Design of new and fun way to create menus for a puzzle game
+  Creation of new and fun menus for a puzzle game
   *MVC Model, Java, Swing*

 - 🧪 [**VR ScienceFair**]()